LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

-# Introduction to Programming
+# Introduction to Programming *Languages*

 Computer programming languages are, literally, languages.
-It is not a metaphor.
+It is not a metaphor to call tem languages.
 In Google, a language is defined as "the method of human communication, either spoken or written, consisting of the use of words in a structured and conventional way."
-A computer programming language is a written method of communication for the communication of instructions to a computer.
+A computer programming language is a written method of communication to communicate instructions to a computer.
 Like other languages, programming languages have parts of speech, syntax and punctuation.

 ## Nouns

-Variables, objects.

-Data types.
+The nouns of programming languages are the variables or objects that take on particular values in memory.
+Variables are stored in various *types* or *classes*.
+Data types are often numeric, such as integers or real numbers.
+Depending on the particular language, these types are sometimes called "float" or "long" or "double", depending on the degree of precision, as in the number of decimal places or significant digits.
+There are also data types for holding non-numeric data, such as letters of the alphabet, in variables called *strings* or *character* vectors.

-Examples of classes of data in ```R``` are as follows:
+Examples of *classes* of data in ```R``` are as follows:

 <img src="Rvariablesdata.jpg" width="500"/>

 A variable can have a single element (i.e. atomic) or be a vector or array of values.
 Typically, vectors and arrays comprise elements of the same data type.
-Statistical programming languages like ```R``` and ```Python``` also allow collection of data in data frames, in which each column can be of a separate data type.
+For statistical programming, languages such as ```R``` and ```Python``` also allow for the collection of data into data frames, in which each column can be of a separate data type.

 In the languages we will use, values are represented in binary digits, or "bits".